 ✨ Ethos/vibes

-- Video talk from Tyler and info page on rebuilding civic society (also covers the evolution of Fractal and the vision)
+- Video talk from Tyler and info page on rebuilding civic society (also covers the evolution of Fractal NYC and the vision)

 - Tweet thread on “Community is not an outcome, it’s a side-effect”